kejjy/lastfm/README.md

 Run `npm start` in the terminal to run the app locally.

 Run `npm test` to run tests.

+Note for myself: run `npm run deploy` to redeploy to GH pages.

 **Note:** a console error appears when opening the Biography accordion - this is an [issue with MaterialUI](https://github.com/mui-org/material-ui/issues/13394) & react strict mode.
 It would not show in production.